 There were plenty of photo ops as the vineyard dinner lingered on, finishing up with dessert back on the terrace, and then the drive home, late at night.
 An evening to remember… and to repeat!

-This summer, Querceto di Castellina’s event will take place June 15&29, and July 13&27.
-The aperitivo starts at 7:30pm.
-Price and reservation info in the graphic below.
+This summer, Querceto di Castellina’s event will take place June 27, July 18, August 15 and September 5.
+The aperitivo starts at 7pm.

 The meal is catered by Ristorante Albergaccio di Castellina with a different menu each month.
 Covid regulations will be observed: Seats at the table will be appropriately spaced 1 meter for those who are related and more than one meter for everyone else.
 Limited number of guests for each event.